bjnortier/senio-client/README.md

 ## Getting started

-- Clone this repo to you Raspberry Pi:
+Clone this repo to you Raspberry Pi:

     $ git clone https://github.com/bjnortier/senio-client.git

-- Create your sensor on [https://www.senio.io](senio.io).
+Create your sensor on [https://www.senio.io](senio.io).
 The rest of this document assumes you have a sensor with "temp" and "humidity" scalar fields, and a "cam1" image field defined on a sensor called "rpi".
 Copy the device key to the clipboard.

-- Copy the senio.ini.UPDATE_ME_WITH_SENSOR_VALUES to senio.ini
+Copy the senio.ini.UPDATE_ME_WITH_SENSOR_VALUES to senio.ini:

     $ cp senio.ini.UPDATE_ME_WITH_SENSOR_VALUES senio.ini

-- Update the sensor name and key to the values from senio.io:
+Update the sensor name and key to the values from senio.io:

     [sensor]
     name=rpi
     key=aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa

-- Check your setup by running the check.py script:
+Check your setup by running the check.py script:

     $ ./check_config.py